SanderVanderlinden/advent-of-code-2023/app/src/main/resources/day05/README.md

 # [Day 5: If You Give A Seed A Fertilizer](https://adventofcode.com/2023/day/5)

 ## --- Part One ---

 ### Problem Description

-You've reached the gardener at Island Island and are tasked with assisting in food production.
-The Island Island Almanac lists seeds, soils, fertilizers, water, light, temperature, humidity, and locations, all identified by numbers.
-Each category's numbers are mapped to the next category's numbers, showing what combinations to use for optimal growth.
+You're assisting a gardener at Island Island with their food production problem.
+The Island Island Almanac contains complex mappings of seeds to soils, fertilizers, water, light, temperature, humidity, and locations.
+Each item is identified by a number, but numbers are reused across categories.

 ### Example

-The almanac lists seeds and maps for converting numbers from one category to the next.
-For instance, the seed-to-soil map shows which soil number corresponds to each seed number.
-The map lines contain three numbers: destination range start, source range start, and range length, indicating how to convert a range of source numbers to destination numbers.

-- seeds: 79 14 55 13
+- Seeds: 79 14 55 13
-- seed-to-soil map:
+- Seed-to-soil map:
   - 50 98 2
   - 52 50 48
+- [Continued with soil-to-fertilizer map, fertilizer-to-water map, etc.]

-The task is to find the lowest location number that corresponds to any of the initial seed numbers by converting each seed number through the categories using the maps.
+Maps convert numbers from a source category to a destination category.
+Your task is to find the lowest location number corresponding to any initial seed number.

 ### Task